Covid-19 Indiana DNR Update 2-18-2021:

 McCormick's Creek State Park is OPEN.
 All visitors must follow posted restrictions, practice social distancing, and wear a mask as outlined by the Governor's Executive Order.
 Drinking fountains are off.
-The Canyon Inn restaurant is open for carry-out only.
-Modern campgrounds move to winter services and rates as temperatures fall.
+The Canyon Inn restaurant is open for dine-in service with limited capacity based on county restrictions.
+The Canyon Inn conference facilities are open for meetings and gatherings with limited capacity based on county restrictions.
+The campgrounds are operating with winter services and rates.

 For more detailed information about what is open and closed click here.
 For real-time information, follow Indiana State Parks on Twitter or Facebook, or follow McCormick's Creek SP on Facebook.